-Strawberries and Balsamic Vinegar are a delicious and easy way to jazz up strawberries and go so well with so many foods.
+Strawberries with Balsamic Vinegar are a delicious and easy way to jazz up strawberries and go so well with desserts, crostini or on their own.
 Many people might not think of balsamic and strawberries together but believe me, it really sweetens them up beautifully.
 These balsamic strawberries are the Italian way to make macerated strawberries and they are so delicious.

 My favorite part about this balsamic strawberries recipe is I get to take the strawberries that I left in the fridge for too long and that are just not looking great and bring them back to life.
 By adding the balsamic and some sugar to the strawberries, it totally hides all of the imperfections.